-All plans and documents relevant to the ongoing functioning of the building should be held by the proposed building commissioner in a central repository, including variations to plans and documents and most particularly, performance solution documentation.
+All plans and documents relevant to the ongoing functioning of the building should be held in a central repository, including variations to plans and documents and most particularly, performance solution documentation.

 There should be a digitally based information system for all buildings that keeps information on building plans, approvals and certifications.
 It should be accessible to the building owner, fire authorities and the building regulator.
 The information should include information on the building plans, approvals, critical building systems and elements, including fire protection systems and all post occupancy work undertaken.